67protons/Color-Coded/README.md

 # Color-Coded
 Game Systems and Design (ICS 61) Class Project

-Color Coded was the final project of my 2014 Freshman class, ICS 61 - "Game Systems and Design" taught by professor Jain Ramesh.
+Color Coded was the final project of my 2014 Freshman class, ICS 61 - "Game Systems and Design" taught by professor Jain Ramesh at UC Irvine.
 I worked with two other classmates: Mingxin (Candice) Ou and Han (Michael) Mei.

 The game was written solely in Pyhon using the PyGame library.